 - You get more features in apps compared to other wallets.

 - It’s in your phone so if you lose it, you might lose all your coins.

 - Android phones can be hacked or get malware that can result in you losing your wallet.

-The Best Ethereum Wallets of 2017
+The Best Ethereum Wallets

 By now you must be fully versed in what wallets are and why they are important for you.
 But now let’s get into what really matters the most: the best Ethereum wallets in 2017.

 To choose the one that you like best, it’s recommended to have a criteria.
 Here’s what we follow when choosing a new wallet for Ethereum or any other digital currency that we are using.

 - Private Keys: These are very important as we told you earlier that they match with public keys and confirm the coins for you.
 So you need a wallet that lets you control where you store them.